Skip to content

 Sandboxes use snapshots to capture a fully configured environment (base OS, installed packages, dependencies, and configuration) to create new sandboxes.

 Each sandbox has its own network stack with per-sandbox firewall rules.
 By default, sandboxes follow standard network policies, but you can restrict egress to a specific set of allowed destinations or block all outbound traffic entirely.
-For details on configuring network access, see network limits.
+For more details, see network limits.

 1. Navigate to Daytona Sandboxes ↗